oliv10/ShortURL/.github/README.md

 ## Running Tests

-To run tests, run the following command in the shorturl directory
+To run tests, run the following commands in the shorturl directory

 ```bash
   python3 install .[development]